Hyper-CVAD is a chemotherapy treatment used to treat some types of non-Hodgkin lymphoma and acute lymphoblastic leukaemia (ALL).

 Tell your nurse or doctor straight away if you feel any discomfort or stinging when you pass urine, or if you notice any blood in it.

 Tummy pain and/or indigestion

 Steroids can irritate the stomach lining.
-Let your nurse or doctor know if you have pain in your tummy or indigestion.
+Let your nurse or doctor know if you have indigestion or pain in your tummy.
 They can prescribe drugs to help reduce stomach irritation.

 Take your tablets with food to help protect your stomach.

 Raised blood sugar levels